 The MCA is of the opinion that the current cross-border delivery standards continue to reflect the reasonable needs of postal service users in Malta.
-No changes are envisaged to MaltaPost's current QoS requirements with respect to cross-border mail and should continue to apply as from 1st October 2016 (refer to Table 3 below).
+No changes are envisaged to MaltaPost's current QoS requirements with respect to cross-border mail and should continue to apply as from 1st October 2016.
 The MCA will keep the matter under observation and review again, if or as required, at a future date.